joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Rename: Change the name of a variable, method, or class to better reflect its purpose.

-* Extract method: Break a large method into smaller, more focused methods that perform specific tasks.
+* Extract: Break up a large component, method, function, or class, into smaller ones.

-* Extract class: Extract a subset of functionality from a larger class into a new more-specialized smaller class.

-* Replace conditional with polymorphism: Change from long if/else or switch statements into polymorphic objects perform the same behavior.
+* Replace conditionals: Change from if/else or switch/case into polymorphic objects that perform the same behavior.

-Refactoring is an important practice in software development because it helps to maintain and improve the quality of code over time.
+Refactoring is an important practice in software development because it helps improve code quality over time.
 It allows developers to continuously improve the design of their code without having to start from scratch or introduce new bugs.
-By making code easier to read, maintain, and extend, refactoring helps to reduce technical debt and improve the overall efficiency and quality of software systems.
+By making code easier to read, maintain, and extend, refactoring reduces technical debt and improves technical opportunities.

 ## Statistical analysis